cyberconcepts/loops/README.txt

   >>> m112.description
   u''

-We can associate a node with a concept or directly with a resource:
+We can associate a node with a concept or directly with a resource via the view class's target attribute:

+  >>> m111.target = zope_info
+  >>> m112.target = zope3